tech2etc/React-Trippy-Tour-Website-Template/README.md

 - It is Used to build single-page applications.
 - Also, it allows us to create reusable UI components.

+If you want to use codesandbox with ready made files, then go [here1](https://codesandbox.io/s/github/tech2etc/React-Trippy-Tour-Website-Template).

 # Setup
 1. Open Your VS Code(If you dont want to use codesandbox).
 2. Download this project.